 Needless to say, the Law recognizes the right for the financial institutions to deny the reimbursement if non-execution emerges from either an error or omission of the decision-maker about his instructions given, either it due to intermediate financial institution chosen by the decision-maker (Art 47).

-Who have the right to open account and access to financial services?
+Who has the right to open account and access to financial services?

-What are the obligations of issuer, supplier and holder related to payment card and other payment instruments as well as electronic transfer fund?
+What are the obligations of the issuer, supplier, and holder related to payment cards and other payment instruments as well as electronic transfer funds?

-The supplier of goods and services has the obligation to inform his customer that he accepts the payment through card or all electronic payment instrument by posting the logo or denomination of accepted payment instrument (Art 66).
+The supplier of goods and services has the obligation to inform his customer that he accepts the payment through a card or all electronic payment instruments by posting the logo or denomination of the accepted payment instrument (Art 66).

 How long the electronic data could be conserved?

-The operators of systems, participants, payment instrument issuers, suppliers of services and goods and acceptors of payment instrument are collectively required to conserve electronic data for a period of 10 years.
-The electronic data must be conserved in this period mentioned in order to consult and access to messages (art 107).
+The operators of systems, participants, payment instrument issuers, suppliers of services and goods, and acceptors of payment instruments are collectively required to conserve electronic data for a period of 10 years.
+The electronic data must be conserved in this period mentioned in order to consult and access messages (art 107).

 Is the law punishing payment card offenses and other instruments?